fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 #### 8.23: Subscriptions - server

-Do a backend implementation for subscription *bookAdded*, which returns the details of all new books to its subscribers.
+Do a backend implementation for subscription <code>bookAdded</code>, which returns the details of all new books to its subscribers.

 #### 8.24: Subscriptions - client, part 1

-Start using subscriptions in the client, and subscribe to *bookAdded*.
+Start using subscriptions in the client, and subscribe to <code>bookAdded</code>.
 When new books are added, notify the user.
 Any method works.
 For example, you can use the [window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function.

 #### 8.25: Subscriptions - client, part 2